aharrisonwatt/Session_Finder/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Tags
+  - [ ] create `Tag` model and join table
+  - build out API, Flux loop, and components for:
+    - [ ] fetching tags for Happening
+    - [ ] adding tags to Happening
+    - [ ] creating tags while adding to Happening
+    - [ ] searching Happening by tag
+  - [ ] Style new elements
 - [ ] Increase Happenings creation options
 - [ ] Redo Search in area for map
 - [ ] Update happenings as map moves